 Then we cut them to size with our miter saw, nailed them in place, and ran a quick bead of white caulk along the top edge.
 (Check out my caulking hack to make your life easier while doing that part.)

-It feels like we remodeled the whole room, just by replacing the flooring and baseboards!
+It feels like we remodeled the whole room, just by replacing the flooring and adding new baseboards!

 Here’s the view from our dining room, through our barn doors.

 OK, don’t be intimidated.
 I know this is a long list, but you probably already have some of these items in your garage, or you can use a substitute in some cases.

 - Pergo Laminate Flooring – Here’s the exact one we used, from Lowes.
 If you prefer Home Depot, here’s a very similar product, also from Pergo with a slightly warmer wood tone.

 - Underlayment, if needed for vapor barrier and sound dampening

 - Caulk and Dripless Caulk Gun

 Planning for Your New Floor

 Be sure to check out my square footage calculator before you order your flooring materials.
 It’s an easy way to figure out how many square feet your space is, and how much material to buy.